OctaviaProject/octaviaproject.github.io/_posts/2016-05-11-planning-for-the-unexpected.md

 So all in all, if you’re looking to do some fictional soul searching or just looking to kill a few hours being ridiculous, Fiasco is a great place to start your RPG journey.

+*Ximena Callisto (Castillo) <br>
+Race: Indeterminate/Humanoid <br>
+Age: Indeterminate <br>
+Class: Post-Grad <br>
+Level: 24 <br>
+Exp: >9,000 <br>
+Armor: Introverted Behavior <br>
+Weapon: Stark Sarcasm <br>
+Weakness: Narcolepsy <br>

+Ximena graduated with honors from Eugene Lang College for Liberal Arts in 2015, majoring in Literary Studies and Creative Writing.
+An aspiring novelist in the fiction genre, Ximena spends much of time thinking of new ways to tell familiar stories.
+A self-proclaimed Trekkie, she gains much of her inspiration from current events and hopes to build worlds and characters that readers can't help but fall in love with.
+When she isn't struggling with the blank page, Ximena enjoys the finer things in life: napping, collecting figurines, a glass a wine and a new ball of yarn.

+In the past, Ximena has interned with and participated on the Youth Board of Girls Write Now, a non-profit organization devoted to aiding teenage girls with a passion for writing.
+Afterward, she spent time aiding the Octavia Project during their inaugural summer program.

+By day Ximena spends her time juggling the hectic life of an administrative assistant, by night she... well she sleeps.*